 Generate Amazon Resource Name (ARN) of SSL Certificate using below AWS CLI command through IAM:

 – Your_AWS_Account_ID means unique Amazon Resource Name (ARN), Amazon Resource Name (ARN) for your certificate will be used to update your load balancer configuration settings to use HTTPS.

 – Certificate_Object_GUID is the ID of the certificate.

 Note: To store and deploy Certificate, you can use either IAM API or ACM tools.

 Next, Create HTTPS listener to assign SSL certificate on the load balancers that will accept HTTPS requests on port 443 and send request on port 80 using HTTP.
 It can be done by following command:

 Check SSL Certificate Installation

-Now, You can check SSL certificate is successfully installed on Amazon Web Services (AWS) with tool such as SSL certificate Analyzer of Comodo and verify details of certificate installation.
+Now, You can check SSL certificate is successfully installed on Amazon Web Services (AWS) with SSL checker tool and verify details of certificate installation.